spawnfest/zig_builder/README.md

 ## ZigBuilder Mix Tasks

-The `ZigBuilder` offers two key Mix tasks to enhance the integration between Zig and Elixir.
+The `ZigBuilder` offers several Mix tasks to enhance the integration between Zig and Elixir.
 These tasks help you set up Zig build configurations optimized for your project.

 ### `mix zig_builder.get`